eventide-project/docs/user-guide/entity-store/entity-cache.md

 Because services are restarted for upgrades or other maintenance and operational reasons, entity caches are typically cleared on a sufficiently-regular basis such that memory utilization does not become an issue.

-However, long-lived services that are very stable and have no maintenance or operational reasons to be restarted will accumulate cache records in-memory indefinitely.
+However, long-lived services that are very stable and have no maintenance or operational reasons to be restarted will accumulate cache records in memory indefinitely.
 In practice, this is usually not an issue and can be counteracted easily with system-level process monitoring tools that simply restarts a service when it reaches a given memory consumption threshold.

 This is a perfectly safe operation because services are designed to be both autonomous and idempotent as a matter of course, and the [component host](/user-guide/component-host.md) infrastructure does service shutdown in a safe and graceful way.